-- The hydraulic rescue cutters can touch the body but not rest on it. - The candidate fails to keep the tool parallel to the ground. - One warning will be given and the second infringement will constitute a failure of the task. - If the tips of the hydraulic rescue cutters touch either height bar on any of the 3 levels a warning will be given.

-- One warning will be given and the second infringement will constitute a failure of the task. - NB this warning will reset every time a height is complete.
+- The hydraulic rescue cutters can touch the body but not rest on it. - The candidate fails to keep the tool parallel to the ground. - One warning will be given and the second infringement will constitute a failure of the task. - If the tips of the hydraulic rescue cutters touch either height bar on any of the 3 levels a warning will be given. - One warning will be given and the second infringement will constitute a failure of the task. - NB this warning will reset every time a height is complete.

-- The candidate drops or loses control of the tool at any stage. - The candidate fails to complete the 3 evolutions of the 3 hold positions in under 4 minutes 10 seconds.
+- The candidate drops or loses control of the tool at any stage. - The candidate fails to complete the 3 evolutions of the 3 hold positions and then safely place the tool back on the ground in under 4 minutes 10 seconds.

-Following the completion of the third evolution of the top of the 'B' pillar hold the candidate is required to place the tool on the ground.
+Following the completion of the third evolution of the top of the 'B' pillar hold, the candidate is required to place the tool on the ground.
 Once the tool is placed safely on the ground, the time will stop and the assessment is complete.
 The candidate will be given a 2 minute break following successful completion of this task before commencing Part 2.

-Part 2
+PART 2